Skip site navigation (1)Skip section navigation (2)

 };

-option has to be terminated by a semicolon.
+tion has to be terminated by a semicolon.
+Options are not case sensitive.

 Prefix definitions are of the form: